Wal Cherry: Career

-As the founder and director of the Emerald Hill Theatre Company in Melbourne, Victoria, Cherry gained a reputation in the early 1960s for innovative programming and bold productions, particularly of Australian plays.
-Along with George Whaley, he experimented with different acting forms and approaches to theatre.
-He was also a champion of Bertolt Brecht, both his plays and his contributions to theatre theory (especially the so-called "alienation effect" or Verfremdungseffekt).
+As the co-founder and director of the Emerald Hill Theatre Company in Melbourne, Victoria in 1962, Cherry gained a reputation in the early 1960s for innovative programming and bold productions, particularly of Australian plays.
+Along with George Whaley, he experimented with different acting forms and approaches to theatre, After encountering financial difficulties, the company closed in 1966; however it had inspired a "new wave" of Australian theatre, which grew in Sydney and Melbourne from the late 1960s.